 Study abroad experience is said to be extremely beneficial not only in terms of expanding horizons and personal growth, but in developing professional careers.
 Our former participant speaks to share his story with you.

 Abraham participated in the Asian Studies Program for one academic year as an exchange student from the University of South Florida, where he was an International Business major with a concentration on Marketing and Japanese.
 While at Kansai Gaidai, he participated in the Internship Program at a Japanese logistics company.
 Upon graduation from USF, he came to Japan to pursue his career in international business.
-Currently he is working as an international sales manager at a pharmaceutical company in Osaka.
+Currently he is working as an international sales manager at a pharmaceutical company in Osaka (as of 2018).

 I participated in the Asian Studies Program because I wanted to immerse myself in the Japanese culture.
 The Kansai Gaidai University Asian Studies Program had everything to facilitate my goals.
 I was able to take educational trips to historical landmarks and join the soccer team in which I only used Japanese.